For mid-market acquirers, family offices & search funds

 Your sourcing pipeline, on the record.

 Book a 20-minute walkthrough.
-See the matching engine score listings against a sample profile, and see what a Knox-anchored sourcing log looks like for a partner-review or internal-record context.
+See the matching engine score listings against a sample profile, and see what the sourcing record looks like for a partner-review or internal-record context.

 Request a Demo →